Support for Childcare

 ---|---|---|---|

-Must take measures to shorten working hours (based on physician's guidance) | Even if there is no guidance from a doctor, it is available by presenting only the fact of pregnancy. |
+Short working hours during pregnancy*1,2,3 | Flexible working hours without core hours are available with reduced monthly scheduled working hours from the time of finding out about the pregnancy until before the baby is born | Must take measures to shorten working hours (based on physician's guidance) | Even if there is no guidance from a doctor, it is available by presenting only the fact of pregnancy |

-Flexible work schedule during pregnancy | Flexible working hours without core hours are available from the time of finding out about the pregnancy until before the baby is born.
+Flexible work schedule during pregnancy*1,4 | Flexible working hours without core hours are available from the time of finding out about the pregnancy until before the baby is born | No legal provisions | Even if there is no guidance from a doctor, it is available by presenting only the fact of pregnancy |

-Exemption from overtime and late night work during pregnancy | Overtime and late night work can be waived. | No overtime, holiday or late-night work shall be performed when requested by a pregnant employee. | - (Available as legally required) |
+Exemption from overtime and late night work during pregnancy | Overtime and late night work can be waived | No overtime, holiday or late-night work shall be performed when requested by a pregnant employee | - (Available as legally required) |

-A system of shorter working hours of 6 hours per day shall, in principle, be established for workers raising children under 3 years of age. | Available until the child's graduation from elementary school. |
+Short working hours for childcare*1,2,5 | Flexible working hours without core hours are available with reduced monthly scheduled working hours | A system of shorter working hours of 6 hours per day shall, in principle, be established for workers raising children under 3 years of age | Available until the child's graduation from elementary school |

-Flexible work schedule for childcare | Flexible work hours with no core time are available.
+Flexible work schedule for childcare*1,4 | Flexible work hours with no core time are available | No legal provisions | Available until the child's graduation from elementary school |

-Limitations on overtime, exemption from overtime, and late-night work for childcare | Limitation or exemption of overtime work and late-night work. | Upon the request of a certain worker who is raising a pre-elementary school child, the worker shall not work overtime or work more than 24 hours per month or 150 hours per year outside the prescribed working hours.
-In addition, they must not work late at night (from 10:00 p.m. to 5:00 a.m.). | Available until the child's graduation from elementary school. |
+Limitations on overtime, exemption from overtime, and late-night work for childcare | Limitation or exemption of overtime work and late-night work | Upon the request of a certain worker who is raising a pre-elementary school child, the worker shall not work overtime or work more than 24 hours per month or 150 hours per year outside the prescribed working hours.
+In addition, they must not work late at night (from 10:00 p.m. to 5:00 a.m.) | Available until the child's graduation from elementary school |

-Childcare time | Time for childcare is available during working hours until the day before the child's first birthday. | Upon request of a woman raising a child under one year of age, she must be given at least 30 minutes each twice a day to raise the child. | Available regardless of gender |
+Childcare time | Time for childcare is available during working hours until the day before the child's first birthday | Upon request of a woman raising a child under one year of age, she must be given at least 30 minutes each twice a day to raise the child | Available regardless of gender |

 Other